-- Is a 33 hour program, inclusive of 6 hours of faculty-directed research (thesis or project).
+- 33-hour program, inclusive of 6 hours of faculty-directed research (thesis or project)

-- Provides freedom to students to select elective courses specific to their personal interests and career goals.
+- Provides freedom for you to select elective courses specific to your personal interests and career goals

 - PETE MS Degree Sheet